ethan-berman/student-alcohol/bella/index.md

 Here is a plotly visualization for alcohol, total per capita(15+) consumption by country 2018.
 {% include_relative Visualization/alcohol.html %}

+The graph clrealy shows that European are has highes alcohol consumption and middle east area has the lowest alcohol consumption.
+European area has low drinking-age limitation, which makes their citizen start drink at teen.
+I saw the European area closer to look for their alcohol consumption information and changes over time with visualizations below.

 ### European country alcohol consumption.

 Here is a line graph visualization for alcohol, total per capita(15+) consumption by European country from 2000 to 2018.
 {% include_relative Visualization/europe.html %}

+We can know that the range of alcohol consumption in Europe is pretty large.
+Like Norway, iceland, and Sweden has lower alcohol consuption, which mathches with the reseach I did.

 ### Time series of Eruopean regrion alcohol consumption.

+The time series line graph shows the alcohol consumption changes over time.
 {% include_relative Visualization/time.html %}

+From 2000 to 2018, the total alcohol consumption started decreasing from 2007.
+I really interested in what happened in 2007 that make their alcohol start decreasing.

 ## Other research